- Perrin Hosts RSHC Webinar on Conducting Successful Internal Investigations

 Dave returned to private practice in 2011, where he has advised a wide variety of companies and executives with their compliance programs, internal investigations, and government inquiries, as follows:

-Compliance Counseling, Program Reviews and Risk Assessments
+Compliance Counseling, Program Reviews, and Risk Assessments

 Dave helps businesses in a variety of industries ensure that they have cost-effective and practical compliance programs designed to prevent and detect compliance issues before they become systemic.

-With eight years of in-house experience, Dave is skilled at program design and governance, resource allocation and staffing, effective use of compliance committees, development and implementation of policies and procedures, compliance education programs, program and risk assessments, compliance program monitoring and auditing, investigation programs, and M&A and JV compliance due diligence.
+Dave is skilled at program design and governance, resource allocation and staffing, effective use of compliance committees, development and implementation of policies and procedures, compliance education programs, program and risk assessments, compliance program monitoring and auditing, investigation programs, and M&A and JV compliance due diligence.

 Dave has managed and performed scores of global compliance program assessments through a mix of qualitative and forensic techniques, reporting to management and boards on the relative strengths, challenges, and opportunities of their programs.
 Several of these have included “pre-monitorship” assessments that evaluate and enhance programs in anticipation of government scrutiny or imposition of a monitor.